 If you live/work in or near Dublin city centre and it happens to be a sunny, warm day, one of the first places you’ll think of flocking to is the Barge Pub.
 Perhaps you will even find a large crowd of people sitting outside it.

-The Barge is one of Dublin’s most popular spots in the summer in Ireland and it is perfect for pints in the rare Irish sunshine.
-It could also be useful to watch big sporting events on the wide screens presented there.
+The Barge is one of Dublin’s most popular spots in the summer.
+It is perfect for pints in the rare Irish sunshine, and the wide screens present there could also be useful for watching big sporting events.

-They also serve an excellent daily roast and their brunch is well worth getting out of bed for at the weekend.
-Try their creamy seafood chowder or cheese nachos for extra daylight.
+They also serve an excellent daily roast, and their brunch is well worth getting out of bed for at the weekend.
+For extra daylight, try their creamy seafood chowder or cheese nachos.

 Kyteler’s Inn — Kilkenny

 Kyteler’s Inn in Kilkenny is one of the oldest inns in Ireland and a truly historical venue with an intriguing background.
-Kyteler’s is nothing short of intriguing; one wall, in particular, feeling a lot like staring out from the interior of an old castle, with stained glass windows, wooden shields, swords and animal heads.
+IKyteler’s is nothing short of fascinating; one wall, in particular, feels like staring out from the interior of an old castle, with stained glass windows, wooden shields, swords, and animal heads.

-The pub dates back to the 14th century, and trades as a ‘medieval pub’, though the food is more of a nod to Irish farm tradition, and the beer close to the typical when it comes to what you’ll find around Ireland.
-Well worth a stop off sheer entertainment and decorations.
+The pub dates back to the 14th century and trades as a ‘medieval pub’, though the food is more of a nod to Irish farm tradition, and the beer is close to the typical of what you’ll find around Ireland.
+It’s well worth a stop off sheer entertainment and decorations.

 Tom Barry’s — Cork

 The pub was previously known as The Caheragh Bar until half of the last century.
-It was renamed into Tom Barry’s afterwards and Tom himself oversaw the pub’s expansion in the last few decades and helped turn it into one of the city’s most beloved watering holes.
+It was renamed Tom Barry’s afterwards, and Tom himself oversaw the pub’s expansion in the previous few decades and helped turn it into one of the city’s most beloved watering holes.
 He sadly passed away in 2015, but the pub has continued to thrive while still keeping his memory alive.

-The pub is arguably best known for its stunning beer garden, which has been a fixture since the mid-1990s.
+The pub is arguably best known for its stunning beer garden, a fixture since the mid-1990s.
 With a flower display tended to by Tom’s mother and an unmatched view, it quickly became one of the pub’s main draws and marked it as a destination of sorts.

-If you’re lucky they might have a fire lifting in one of the snugs to keep you warm and there are free board games to keep you occupied on long winter nights (or rainy summer days).
+If you’re lucky, a fire might be burning in one of the snugs to keep you warm, and there are free board games to keep you occupied on long winter nights (or rainy summer days).

 The Temple Bar — Dublin City

 There is never a dull moment at Dublin’s Temple Bar.
-Located right beside the River Liffey, this brightly painted pub is beloved by tourists.
-The neighbourhood includes some great galleries, cafés and cultural spots to enjoy aside from the general atmosphere of drinking and all-around fun.
+Located right beside the River Liffey, this brightly-painted pub is beloved by tourists.
+The neighbourhood includes some great galleries, cafés and cultural spots aside from the general drinking atmosphere and all-around fun.

 But first, some history.
 Temple Bar has always been a popular spot – the Vikings set up camp there as far back as 795 A.D.
-And you can still witness their settle remains today.
-Fast forward to the 17th century to an era when British politician Sir William Temple built his grand residence and gardens on the site, the name stuck and Temple Bar was born.
+And you can still witness their settled remains today.
+Fast forward to the 17th century, when British politician Sir William Temple built his grand residence and gardens on the site; the name stuck, and Temple Bar was born.

-Temple Bar is probably best known for its nightlife, it’s the party hub of Dublin’s city centre.
-But far from just being the first choice for hen parties, there is a slew of exciting clubs, pubs and venues on offer.
+Temple Bar is probably best known for its nightlife, the party hub of Dublin’s city centre.
+But far from being the first choice for hen parties, many exciting clubs, pubs, and venues are on offer.

 O’Connells — Portobello, Dublin

 Drawing a mix of locals from Portobello and visitors from outside Ireland, O’Connell’s is a great place to grab a quick drink.
-If you’re lucky you’ll get table service, and on very special nights landlord Eddie gets out the karaoke machine for a sublime night of entertainment.
-This is definitly one of the best Pubs in Ireland.
+If you’re lucky, you’ll get table service, and on extraordinary nights, landlord Eddie gets out the karaoke machine for a sublime night of entertainment.
+This is definitely one of the best Pubs in Ireland.

-We can’t put it better than this Yelp reviewer: “Like all pubs of good standing and character, it has an incredibly efficient layout.
-A warren of cubby holes, secret passages, old cookers and wondersome signposting.
+We can’t say it better than this Yelp reviewer: “Like all good-standing and character pubs, it has an incredibly efficient layout.
+It’s a warren of cubby holes, secret passages, old cookers, and wondersome signposting.
 Brilliant.”

 De Barra’s Folk Club — Cork

-One of the others not-to-miss Pubs in Ireland iis the De Barra’s Folk Club in Clonakilty, which has established itself as one of the most popular live music pubs in County Cork.
-A past winner of Live Music Venue of The Year award and Ireland’s number one folk club, many national and international musicians have started out in De Barra’s.
+One of the other not-to-miss Pubs in Ireland is De Barra’s Folk Club in Clonakilty, which has established itself as one of the most popular live music pubs in County Cork.
+A past winner of the Live Music Venue of The Year award and Ireland’s number-one folk club, many national and international musicians have started in De Barra’s.

 Teach Ósta — Inis Meáin

-Inis Meáin is one of the three Aran Islands (the one in the middle) and Teach Ósta is the only pub on the island.
-The other two islands, Inis Mór and Inis Oírr, both receive more attention as tourist destinations but Inis Meáin is definitely worth a trip.
+Inis Meáin is one of the three Aran Islands (the one in the middle), and Teach Ósta is the only pub on the island.
+The other two islands, Inis Mór and Inis Oírr, receive more attention as tourist destinations, but Inis Meáin is worth a trip.

-Teach Ósta is like the social hub for the (very small) population of the three islands.
-It’ll take you a lengthy drive from Galway and a ferry across the sea to reach the island.
+Teach Ósta is like the social hub for the (tiny) population of the three islands.
+Reaching the island will take a lengthy drive from Galway and a ferry across the sea.
 Live music plays most nights in the summer, with plenty of weekend sessions dotted throughout the rest of the year.

 The Old Thatch — Killeagh, County Cork

-Not as incredibly old as the previous entries on our list, but The Old Thatch is no slouch, having opened way back in the early 18th century.
+It’s not as ancient as the previous entries on our list, but The Old Thatch is no slouch, having opened way back in the early 18th century.
 The Thatch is a proper Irish village pub with all the little quirks you’d want from such a place and tucked well away from the tourist trail.
 Named for its thatched roof, it has a rich history.

 It has been operating as a public house since 1650.
 The pub is filled with quirks and oddities that hint at the building’s storied past.
 For instance, a deer head caught by a previous owner in 1851 is mounted on the wall.
 There are stone walls and old barrels still visible behind the bar.